-Improper installation and improper use of accessories or modification of the ATV may cause changes in operation or handling which, in some situations, may lead to an accident.
+Improper installation and improper use of accessories or modification of the ATV may cause changes in operation or handling which, in some situations, may lead to an accident

 Never modify this ATV through improper installation or improper use of accessories.
+All parts and accessories added to this ATV should be components designed for use on

-All parts and accessories added to this ATV should be components designed for use on this ATV and should be installed and used according to instructions.
+All parts and accessories added to this ATV should be components designed for use o this ATV and should be installed and used according to instructions.